ShunTHuang/project2/README.md

     > ⚠️ The port numbers used in the ns-3 simulation differ from those on the Catalyst 3750 switch.

+    > ⚠️ In the SpqSimulation, ports 50000 and 50001 are used to represent traffic classes.
+Therefore, the CLI configuration aligns with these ports.
+However, on the actual Catalyst 3750 switch, ports 50001 and 50002 are used instead.

   - **In ns-3 simulation**:
       - High-priority traffic: UDP port `50000`
       - Low-priority  traffic: UDP port `50001`